SysReIC/pizzaiolo/README.md

-# Pizzaïolo
+# Pizzaiolo

-This python tool can be used to generate a custom dataset of synthetic pizza images with labels and pizza toppings bounding boxes, contours and semantic segmentation, according to the pizzas definitions of an ontology.
+This python tool can be used to generate a custom dataset of synthetic pizza images conforming to the pizzas the [Pizzaïolo Ontology](https://doi.org/10.5281/zenodo.10165941).

-You can find here an example of such a dataset: the [Pizzaïolo Dataset](https://doi.org/10.5281/zenodo.10165941), containing 4800 samples of synthetic pizza images.
+It ha been created and used to generate the [Pizzaïolo Dataset](https://doi.org/10.5281/zenodo.10165941) [1], containing 4800 samples of synthetic pizza images.

 ## Authors